-In an editorial for the New York Times, Charles M. Blow thoroughly and succinctly reminds readers of how (white) violence is also like a birth language for a nation that’s been called the United States of Amnesia, recalling the rhetoric of “Manifest Destiny” and “Segregation forever!” that our society loves to forget, until it screeches back into range:
+In an editorial for the New York Times, Charles M. Blow thoroughly and succinctly reminds readers of how (white) violence is also like a birth language for a nation that’s been called the United States of Amnesia, forgetting its rhetoric of “Manifest Destiny” and “Segregation forever!” until it screeches back into range:

 We can bemoan the violence that has attended some of these protests, but we must also recognize that…White people in America have rioted, slaughtered, massacred and destroyed for centuries, often directing their anger and violence at black people and Native Americans, to take what they had or destroy it, to unleash their rage and assert their superiority, to instill terror, to maintain power.

 Today, other inheritors of this legacy of violence include white police officers like those in Atlanta, who, just this past weekend, viciously pulled a young African American couple out of their car–supposedly for violating a haphazardly made up curfew–despite footage showing a white woman in a car in front of the couple, who was also presumably violating the same curfew, but who the officers don’t even bother speaking to.
 After one officer pulls at the young couple’s car-doors, a swarm of more officers huddle in.
 Then, a National Guard troop runs up to slash the tires of the vehicle.
-Meanwhile, the white woman in the car ahead casually drives away, unphased.
-It looked like a scene straight out of the 1943 Zoot Suit riots in Los Angeles, if not Nazi Germany.
-It was actually only a slightly different day in the American police state in that it happened to be filmed for the public to divulge.
+Meanwhile, the white woman in the car ahead casually drives away, unfazed.
+It looked like a scene straight out of the 1943 Zoot Suit riots in Los Angeles, if not 1930s Nazi Germany.
+It was actually only a slightly different day in the American police state that happened to be filmed for the internet to bear witness.